codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 In the example above we promote an image from [GCR]({{site.baseurl}}/docs/docker-registries/external-docker-registries/google-container-registry/) to [ACR]({{site.baseurl}}/docs/docker-registries/external-docker-registries/azure-docker-registry/) (which is already setup as `azure-demo`).

-You can even "promote" docker images within the same registry by simply creating new tags.
+You can even "promote" Docker images within the same registry by simply creating new tags.
 For example:

   `codefresh.yml`